Goals

 1. C to assembly (20 min)

 Compilers are truly an engineering marvel.
-Translating C source into a appropriate use of assembly instructions, registers, and memory necessitates both technical mastery and a fair bit of artistry.
+Translating C source into correct use of assembly instructions, registers, and memory necessitates both technical mastery and a fair bit of artistry.
 From here forward in the course, you'll hand over the task of writing assembly to gcc, but you will continue to grow your reading fluency of assembly.
-For this exercise, you will observe and pay tribute to the handiwork of the compiler.
+Use this exercise to observe and pay tribute to the handiwork of the compiler.

 Sometimes the assembly produced by the C compiler can be surprising.
 You will be pleased by its clever optimizations, although occasionally its eagerness can also remove or rearrange your code in ways that confound your intentions.
 When this happens to you, you can deploy your assembly superpowers to dig into the generated assembly and figure out what the compiler did rather that sit there dumbfounded by the unexpected behavior!